Premier Date: September 5, 2007

 The Build Team obtained an old car with a working airbag and created a pair of ballistics gel hands that would simulate a driver holding the steering wheel at the 10-2 position.
 When the airbag deployed, it knocked the arms off of the steering wheel, but did not cause any visible damage to the thumbs.
 Then, following a fan suggestion, the Build Team then tested the myth under the assumption that the driver was holding the wheel with his hands in a fashion similar to the Vulcan Salute.
 The deploying airbag caused serious damage to the thumbs, which would have meant broken thumbs if an actual person were holding the steering wheel.
 However, because the myth was based around the commonly used 10-2 position, the myth was busted.

-The Build Team inserted an RFID tag into pig flesh and placed inside the MRI but failed to get any results.
+The Build Team inserted an RFID tag into pig flesh and placed it inside the MRI scanner but failed to get any results.
 Kari then had an RFID tag placed inside her arm and was placed inside the MRI.
 The RFID tag remained unaffected and left Kari unharmed.

 Once again, Adam volunteered to sit inside a sinking car.
 Once the car sank, Adam exited the vehicle and cut a hole in the tire and attempted to breathe the air leaking from it.
 However, he could not breathe in enough air from the tire and was forced to breathe from an emergency air tank.